All Products

 JSON_PARSE

-Converts a string to a JSON data type.
-An error is returned if the string is not in valid JSON format.
+Converts a string to JSON.
+Returns an error if the string is not valid JSON.

 JSON_PRETTY